 I understand a lot of women who want to breastfeed use breast pumps to extract the milk in private and then feed their babies by bottle in public.
 The more adventurous mothers will go so far as to wear nursing bras for public breastfeeding because they can hide everything but their nipples and the babies hide those with their mouths.
 Again, I haven’t seen that.

 I lived in the United States for more than 40 years of my life (except for overseas duty in the military) and I’m amazed that I never noticed the lack of breastfeeding mothers.
 I think I know the reason.
-The human female breast has been sexualized for so many years that no one appreciates the basic, natural function of breastfeeding.
+The human female breast has been sexualized for so many years that no one appreciates the basic, natural function.

 I once overheard a conversation about someone breastfeeding at a restaurant.
 The story indicated that the people at nearby tables were offended when they saw the woman pull her breast out from under her clothing and stick the nipple in the baby’s mouth.
 Apparently the mother said something to the effect of “you’re having your dinner and my baby is having his”.